Sparse Decomposition of Graph Neural Networks: SDGNN Computation

-We formulate the task of identifying the optimal $\rmTheta$ and $\phi(\cdot;\rmW)$ as an optimization problem: { } where $\lambda_1\ge0$ is a hyperparameter that controls the sparsity of $\rmTheta$ via an L1 regularization term, and $\lambda_2\ge0$ is the hyperparameter for L2 regularization of $\rmW$.
+where $\lambda_1\ge0$ is a hyperparameter that controls the sparsity of $\rmTheta$ via the column-wise L1 regularization term $\|\rmTheta\|_{1,1}$, and $\lambda_2\ge0$ is the hyperparameter for L2 regularization of $\rmW$.
 In common models such as a multi-layer perceptron (MLP), the L2 regularization implicitly upper bounds the row-wise norm of $\phi(\rmX;\rmW)$ for a given $\rmX$.
 This prevents the degenerate case of an extremely sparse $\rmTheta$ with small elements.